-TBCSA members, FTT, NAA-SA and FEDHASA have been leading the private sector’s activities relating to responsible tourism.
-Through the Sustainable Tourism Partnership Programme, the Imvelo Awards and other programmes run by FTT, the private sector has been largely sensitised on the need to embrace the concept of a ‘Green Economy’, universal accessibility, exploring ways to apply responsible tourism principles, reduce carbon emissions & ensure sustainability in their business operations.
+TBCSA members NAA-SA and FEDHASA have been leading the private sector’s activities relating to responsible tourism.
+Through the Sustainable Tourism Partnership Programme and the Imvelo Awards, the private sector has been largely sensitised on the need to embrace the concept of a ‘Green Economy’, universal accessibility, exploring ways to apply responsible tourism principles, reduce carbon emissions & ensure sustainability in their business operations.

 There will be much activity in this area especially in the drive to save energy, offer decent work to people and protecting our biodiversity as a desination.

 The annual Hotel Investment Conference Africa (HICA) remains a prime platform for us to showcase and promote the industry’s investment potential.

 Our Tourism Marketing efforts are guided by the TOMSA Tourism Levy.
 The 1% levy is collected by TOMSA Levy Contributors and paid over to the TBCSA who act as levy administrators.
 The funds are transferred to SA tourism on a quarterly basis which is then used to market Destination South Africa in a variety of ways.
 The levy constitutes approximately 12% of SAT’s annual budget and we are proud to announce the year on year growth of TOMSA.